pcarrott/pcarrott.github.io/content/post/create-site/index.md

 ---
-title: How this website was created
+title: How to make a website like this
 subtitle: Learn how to deploy your Wowchemy website with GitHub Pages.
+Run Hugo on your machine to edit your website locally.

 # Summary for listings and search engines
 summary: Learn how to deploy your Wowchemy website with GitHub Pages.
+Run Hugo on your machine to edit your website locally.

 # Link this post with a project
 projects: []

 # Date published
-date: '2022-09-26T00:00:00Z'
+date: 2022-09-26

 # Date updated
-lastmod: '2022-09-26T00:00:00Z'
+lastmod: 2022-09-26

 # Is this an unpublished draft?
 draft: false